 Note, we will update this page as legislation to provide state funding to help pay for learning at home is passed.

 West Virginia – Passed in WV House on Feb 9, 2021, The Hope Scholarship would give parents the option to use their tax dollars for educational expenses, such as private school tuition, home tutoring, virtual curriculum, learning aids and other acceptable expenses.
 If passed, West Virginia would become the seventh state with an ESA program.
 Potentially the program could receive $23 million in state funding if approximately 5,000 students participate.

 Amendment made to open up the program to all eligible students – including home school students and private school students — by 2026, or a maximum of 22,000 students at a cost of $101 million annually starting in fiscal year 2027.

 New Hampshire – Feb 2, 2021 the Richard ‘Dick’ Hinch education freedom account program,” would create the most sweeping voucher-style program for education in the country.
 Under the bill, a parent could withdraw their child and that allocation would go into an “education freedom account” run by a private scholarship program.
 The parent could then use the amount in that account to help pay for tuition at a private school instead – or use it toward tutoring or other expenses.
 Parents would receive at least $3,700 a year in base adequacy aid, in addition to potential fiscal capacity disparity aid given to low income certain communities.

-According to the version of the bill presented Tuesday, the uses for those educational funds could be broad.
-Parents could spend the money on tuition; online learning programs; contracted services at public schools; computers or technology necessary for their child; software; school uniforms; fees for SATs and other standardized tests; career technical schools; and tuition for college courses.
+According to the latest version of the bill, the uses for those educational funds could be broad.
+Parents could spend the money on tuition; online learning programs; contracted services at public schools; computers or technology necessary for their child; financial help for Fast ForWord and other software; school uniforms; fees for SATs and other standardized tests; career technical schools; and tuition for college courses.

 The accounts would be available to all students currently enrolled in public schools, with no limitations on income.